GraphtyLove/art-and-dogs-appointments-mobile-OLD/README.md

 ## Features
-- Real-time receiving and updating appointments.
+- Real-time receiving and updating appointments. ✅
-- Defining a appointment proposal date and time with android's calendar and clock.
+- Defining a appointment proposal date and time with android's calendar and clock. ✅
-- Appointment status management. *(`to-do` or `waiting` answer from the customer)*
+- Appointment status management. *(`to-do` or `waiting` answer from the customer)* ✅
-- Appointment status icon.
+- Appointment status icon. ✅
-- Button to send auto-formatted SMS that include the date and time proposal.
+- Button to send auto-formatted SMS that include the date and time proposal. ✅
-- Button to call the customer.
+- Button to call the customer. ✅
-- Button to delete an appointment.
+- Button to delete an appointment. ✅
-- Button to switch the appointment's status.
+- Button to switch the appointment's status. ✅
-- Switcher to filter appointments based on their status.
+- Switcher to filter appointments based on their status. ✅
-- Push notification when new appointments.
+- Push notification when new appointments. ❌ **to-do**

 ## Why
 To help the groomer to manage appointments easily.